Bandit (film): Filming

-Filming was originally planned to take place in Vancouver and Ottawa, but due to the Covid-19 pandemic, most of the production was relocated to the state of Georgia.
+Filming was originally planned to take place in Vancouver and Ottawa, but due to the COVID-19 pandemic, most of the production was relocated to the state of Georgia.
 Film crews were spotted in and around the Valdosta area in May and June 2021.
 Additional filming took place in Ottawa in September 2021.

-During interviews with Collider and Screen Rant, director Allan Ungar revealed that even though the shooting schedule was cut from 32 days down to 21, the production still managed to shoot 200 scenes across 95 sets and locations.
+During interviews with Collider and Screen Rant, director Allan Ungar revealed that even though the shooting schedule was cut from 32 days down to 21, the production still managed to shoot 200 scenes in 95 sets and locations.
 This often required Ungar to be directing three units at once, sometimes with cast member Nestor Carbonell's help.
 Carbonell tore his achilles tendon while filming the chase scene for The Big Vancouver.
 Although he was advised to go in for surgery immediately, he decided to stay on until the completion of principal photography with the assistance of a walking boot.
 Despite this, only a few of the scenes involving his character Snydes had to be rewritten.